Ontario Air National Guard Station: Ontario Army Air Field

 The start of World War II meant that the airport was required for use by the United States Army Air Corps.
 This however helped the Airport expand by over 845 acres.
 This airport went from having pure dirt fields to concrete runways, a control tower for air traffic, and high tech landing gear.
 The cost was covered by the Works Progress Administration.
 They covered the east and west expansion of 6,200 feet and the northeast/southwest expansion 4,700 feet which was originally planned to last for 39 years.
 The final cost for two runways in the year 1942 as $350,000.

 On 27 February 1942, an Army Air Corps plane made the first landing at the new airport.
 By 1943, the airport was an Army Air Corps Lockheed P-38 Lightning training base and North American P-51 Mustang operating base.

 After the war, it was one of five large storage, sales, and scrapping centers for Army Air Forces aircraft established by the Reconstruction Finance Corporation.

+The scene in which Dana Andrews visits the aircraft boneyard in the film The Best Years of Our Lives was filmed at the Ontario Army Airfield.